Everybody is different, so weight loss diets that work well for some women might not be right for you – and that’s entirely okay!

 When dropping weight is your goal, choose whole-grain pasta over regular pasta, brown rice or quinoa over white rice, oatmeal or other whole-grain cereals over sugary cereals, and whole-grain bread over white bread.

-The reason you should swap fruits and veggies with skin for juices and skinless produce is because the skin is loaded with fiber and fills you up without the extra calories.
+The reason you should swap fruits and veggies with skin for juices and skinless produce is that the skin is loaded with fiber and fills you up without the extra calories.

 Fruit and vegetable skin is also an excellent source of vitamins and minerals.